tawfiqh58/next-stand-alone/README.md

-#
+# NextJS Standalone Project

 Add `sqlite3` database to your nextjs project with `prisma` ORM to store/retrive data

 $ npm install sqlite3 prisma

 prisma `GUI`
 $ npx prisma studio

 after schema change or the first time : (MUST NEEDED)

-$ npx prisma db push (testing new schema with no migration history) or
+$ npx prisma db push (testing new schema with no migration history)
+or
-$ npx prisma migrate dev (new schema with migration history)\
+$ npx prisma migrate dev (new schema with migration history)
 or
 $ npx prisma migrate reset (cleanup)

 ---